Jeff Smith (cartoonist): Career

 In 2003, Smith began work for DC Comics on a miniseries starring Captain Marvel, a superhero of which Smith is a fan.
 The series, entitled Shazam!
 The Monster Society of Evil, was published in four prestige format issues in 2007, and later collected into a hardcover edition.

 In 2007, Fantagraphics Books named Smith as the designer for an upcoming series of books collecting the complete run of Walt Kelly's Pogo.
 He also designed the cover art for Say Anything's album In Defense of the Genre.

 Smith released the first issue of RASL, "a stark, sci-fi series about a dimension-jumping art thief with personal problems", in February, 2008.
 A six-page preview was shown on the 2007 San Diego Comic-Con.
 Originally intending RASL to be released in an oversized format, Smith consulted with retailers who unanimously cautioned him against the unconventional size.
 Smith later self-published RASL as a standard-sized, ad-free, black and white comic book.
 The first trade paperback, titled The Drift, is in stores in the originally intended oversized format.

 Smith's art was featured in a pair of museum shows in Columbus in mid-2008: "Jeff Smith: Bone and Beyond" at the Wexner Center for the Arts, and "Jeff Smith: Before Bone" at the Cartoon Research Library of Ohio State University.
 The exhibits were featured in a segment on the PBS news program The NewsHour with Jim Lehrer on July 21, 2008.

 In 2009, Smith was featured in The Cartoonist: Jeff Smith, BONE, and the Changing Face of Comics, a documentary film on his life and work.

 In September that same year, Toon Books, the children's book line launched by cartoonist Art Spiegelman and New Yorker art editor Françoise Mouly, released Little Mouse Gets Ready, a 32-page children's graphic novel written by Smith and aimed at very young "emerging readers".
 In a February 2009 Newsarama interview, Smith noted that the book featured another character Smith created in his childhood, "a little gray mouse with a little red vest".

 In March 2013, Smith said his next project would be a webcomic series called Tüki: Save the Humans, which tells the story of the first human to leave Africa.
 The web publication began in November 2013 and the print version was first released in July 2014.
 The fourth issue was delayed due to a hand injury, sustained by Smith, but after its release in February 2016 the series was put on hiatus in June 2016 due to the need to rework the strip.

-Smith served on the board of the Comic Book Legal Defense Fund, a non-profit organization founded in 1986 chartered to protect the First Amendment rights of the comics community, from 2013 to 2018.
+From 2013 to 2018, Smith served on the board of the Comic Book Legal Defense Fund, a non-profit organization founded in 1986 chartered to protect the First Amendment rights of the comics community.

 Smith helped found the annual Cartoon Crossroads Columbus festival, which debuted in 2015.
 He serves as artistic director of the convention.